Jredeaux1/cse15l-lab-reports/index.md

 > > > * `ls -a` This command will list the files and folders of the path provided
 > * continue to mess around with commands to get comfortable, you should see outcomes such as those pictured below when typing some of these commands
 >![image](https://user-images.githubusercontent.com/130107248/234134558-e5ccdcef-df8c-4451-9357-0537dd634db1.png)
 >Above you can see what is in our current working directory after we use the `pwd` command.
 Then we can see the contents of the "hello.txt" file which was "Hello!" which printed when we used the `cat` command.
 Finally, we ran the command `ls` which gives us different lists based on the paths provided.
-As you can see the commands `ls` and `ls -a` had differnt outputs.
+As you can see the commands `ls` and `ls -a` had different outputs.
 >
 Once you are comfortable, you can log out of the remote server using CTRL-D